-Traeger hopper with wood pellets in it - familyguidecentral.com
+Grill pellets in the hopper - familyguidecentral.com

-How to Start a Traeger Pellet Grill that Already Has Pellets in It
+How to Start a Traeger Pellet Grill (That Already Has Pellets in It)

 The Traeger Pellet Grill is a great way to cook food, but it can be confusing when you’re first starting out.